riannacastro/joke_cli/README.md

     - If the user typed "exit", an exit message will appear and you will be exited out of the CLI.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/joke_cli.
+This project is intended to be a safe, welcoming space for collaboration, and release, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).